shenwei356/kmcp/docs/database.md

 **Hardware requirements**

-- Prebuilt databases above were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB.
+- Prebuilt databases were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB.
 - By default, `kmcp search` loads the whole database into main memory (via [mmap](https://en.wikipedia.org/wiki/Mmap)) for fast searching.